aneeg/dual-modal-learning/README.md

 '11939491'
 '13054560'

-18 classes Caltech 101 labels:
+7. 18 classes Caltech 101 labels:
 airplanes, bass, butterfly, camera, car with side view, cellphone, chair, cup, Dalmatian (dog), electric guitar, elephant, grand piano, lotus, panda, pizza, revolver, watch and wildcat.

-5. Go to the Codes folder and follow the instructions
+8. Go to the Codes folder and follow the instructions

+# Note
+All the required files are uploaded to the to the corresponding folder for convenience running of the experiments

 # Reference
 If you are using this code please cite our paper.